Selected Project Highlights

 The Dallas Education Foundation, in partnership with the Dallas Independent School district has engaged the Institute to evaluate Project Amplify – an in-school tutoring program implemented for at-risk students at certain campuses in the district.
 The Institute is working closely with the Dallas Education Foundation, DISD evaluation staff, and tutoring providers to design and implement an evaluation that will track academic progress, as well as social-emotional well-being for participating students.
 Project Amplify is part of a broader initiative within DISD called Imagine 2020, which provides additional services to all students, not only at-risk, at the same campuses where tutoring is provided.

-learn more about DEF
+learn more about DEFCITI Foundation

 2011